 Supported by THE SLATER FOUNDATION

 In 1997 the red squirrel population on Anglesey was close to extinction and fewer than 40 adults remained.
-Fourteen years later and the population has increased to over 400 with red squirrels now a common sight in coniferous woodland, broadleaved stands, parks and gardens.
+Fourteen years later and the population has increased to 700 with red squirrels now a common sight in coniferous woodland, broadleaved stands, parks and gardens.
 In 2008 they crossed the Menai Strait and colonised Several Gwynedd woodlands.

 Anglesey now contains the largest single population of red squirrels in Wales.
 A dynamic partnership between landowners, community groups and local volunteers is working to improve woodland habitats, erect nest boxes, provide supplemental feeding and monitor populations.
 In 2012 red squirrels will be reintroduced to the Llangefni Dingle and we will begin a new chapter – an extensive cull of grey squirrels in Gwynedd that we hope will see red squirrels return to Bangor and the surrounding district.